Meet the Board and Staff of the Red Lodge Area Community Foundation

 “As a new member to the Red Lodge community, I’m excited to dive headfirst into forging connections and making a difference as a part of the Red Lodge Area Community Foundation.
 I’m also happy to get back to my creative roots, helping promote arts, culture and events at Roosevelt Center.
 I hope to spend plenty of days in the Beartooth Mountains, camping, hiking and skiing while continuing to flex my photo, video and communications skills.
 If you have an event, there’s a great chance us Roosevelt Center staff can help you make it one to remember.”

-Born and raised in Billings, Mitch is a fourth-generation Montanan who moved to Red Lodge in April 2022 to start a new role as building coordinator for the Roosevelt Center.
+Born and raised in Billings, Mitch is a fourth-generation Montanan who moved to Red Lodge in April 2022 to become building coordinator and sound engineer for the Roosevelt Center.

 Before Red Lodge, Mitch spent his time working up the ladder at KTVQ Q2 News in Billings.
 He started out as a newscast assistant in 2017 working behind the scenes to help produce the 5:30 p.m. and 10 p.m. broadcasts.
-He was promoted and served as a multimedia journalist from 2019 to 2022, turning daily news stories to run on-air and online.
+He was promoted and served as a multimedia journalist from 2019 to 2022, covering daily news stories that ran on-air and online.

-Affiliations: KTVQ, Northwest College, Big Sky Bonus Tracks
+Affiliations: Roosevelt Center, KTVQ, Northwest College, Big Sky Bonus Tracks

 Kendall Ard, Grant Associate